open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 The eBPF profiler already covers two axes of application performance: when threads are on CPU and when they are blocked off CPU, but does not yet give us insight into how memory is being allocated and used (or even leaked!).

-Process memory is driven by many mechanisms - code segments, memory-mapped files, the stack, and the heap - but heap allocations are both the most dynamic and the least visible today, so they are the focus of this proposal.
+Process memory usage is driven by many mechanisms - code segments, memory-mapped files, the stack, and the heap - but heap allocations are both the most dynamic and the least visible today, so they are the focus of this proposal.

 Existing per-runtime memory profilers (the JVM, the Go runtime, CPython's `tracemalloc`) only cover *managed* heap.
-They miss native allocations made directly by the application or, more importantly, by libraries called over the FFI - which for languages like Python is often where a lot of memory cost actually lives.
-Coarse OS metrics like RSS tell you *that* memory grew, never *who* grew it.
+They miss native allocations made directly by the application or by libraries called over the FFI - which for languages like Python is often where a lot of memory cost actually lives.
+Coarse OS metrics like RSS tell you that memory grew, never who grew it.

-The eBPF profiler is unusually well placed to fill this gap:
+The eBPF profiler is well placed to fill this gap:

 - It already captures and symbolises native stacks from outside the process; no in-process unwinder is needed.
 - It is cross-language by construction.